kism/archivepodcast/docs/deployment/s3_only.md

-# Hybrid S3 Deployment Configuration
+# Deployment: S3 Static

-This configuration uses S3 for asset storage while maintaining a standard web application deployment.
+This configuration enables a fully static deployment where all application assets are served directly from S3 storage.

 ## Configuration Requirements

-* In config.toml set storage_backend to 's3'
-* Fill in the s3 config with what's appropriate for your bucket, make sure your api credential has read + write on the bucket
-* Ensure you s3 bucket has a domain.
-In config.toml set the cdn_domain to that domain
+Essentially the webapp just pushes static files to s3, the webapp never has to listen on the public internet.

+Same as s3 hybrid but:

+* Do not setup the nginx reverse proxy
+* Set the inet_path to the domain of your s3 bucket.
+* Ensure that the domain / redirects to /index.html in your s3 providers settings.
+In cloudflare this is in website/rules/redirect rules

 ```toml
 [app]